SoCFPGA-learning/Chameleon96/3-SD-card+Preloader/readme.md

 * Compress the file to save storage space

 	tar zcvf sd.img.tar.gz sd.img

+	sudo dd if=/dev/sdXY of=sd-uboot.img

+	#[Replace sdXY with your own device X and partition Y (in my case is /dev/sdb3)]

 Backup the bootloader/u-boot partition (or any particular partition)
 --------------------------------------------------------------------